 There are six raised beds where we grow three crops per bed per season.
 Our growing season starts with seedlings and seeds in April and ends in late October.
 Crops are rotated among the beds.

-In 2017, we grew and donated 265 pounds of produce: radishes, six types of peppers, green beans, cucumbers, beets, potatoes, lettuces, parsley, dill, Swiss chard, tomatoes, onions, egglant, spinach and salad turnips.
-In addition, the total of food donations brought to church by parishioners was 1590 pounds.
+We have grown and donated hundreds pounds of produce: radishes, six types of peppers, green beans, cucumbers, beets, potatoes, lettuces, parsley, dill, Swiss chard, tomatoes, onions, egglant, spinach and salad turnips.
+In addition, hundreds of pounds of food donations have been brought to church by parishioners.

 Volunteers to help with the garden are always needed to weed and water and harvest.
 Volunteers work in the garden for one hour a week on Wednesdays at 4 pm.
 See you in the garden!